arkhipenko/TaskScheduler/README.md

 #### For detailed functionality overview

-Please refer to TaskScheduler documentation in the 'extras' folder or in the [Wiki page](https://github.com/arkhipenko/TaskScheduler/wiki).
+Please refer to TaskScheduler documentation on [GitHub Pages](https://arkhipenko.github.io/ts) or in the [Wiki page](https://github.com/arkhipenko/TaskScheduler/wiki).

 ### Contributing